Blaise Castle Estate

 If you’re taking the bus, routes 3 and 4 both stop near the main entrance to the estate, however, these take a roundabout route going via Avonmouth and it can take almost an hour to get into the city centre from here.
 A slightly quicker option is to take bus route 2 from Station Road, around a five-minute walk east of the main car park.

-The Blaise Museum (inside Blaise Castle House) is operated by Bristol Museums and is usually closed from January until the end of April.
+The Blaise Museum (inside Blaise Castle House) is operated by Bristol Museums and is usually closed from January until the beginning of April.
 Entry to the museum is free of charge.

 Blaise Castle is around 500m (⅓ mile) southwest of Blaise Castle House, which should take around 8–10 minutes to walk.
 Access to the castle is only available on selected days with the castle usually open on the third Sunday of each month between April and October.